 About the Campsite

-Little Abington Campsite and Training Ground is a Scout campsite currently managed by Cambridgeshire County Scout Council.
+Little Abington Campsite and Training Ground—or Abington Woods— is a campsite and outdoor education centre.
+It used to be a Scout campsite, and is now owned by Cambridge International School, who are looking to transfer it to a trust along with the Parish Council.
 The village of Little Abington itself lies around eight miles south-east of Cambridge, close to the A1307.
-The site is here (at the green arrow) on Google Maps.
+The campsite is here (at the green arrow) on Google Maps.

 The site is home to the Abington Jeremiahs Scout Group.

 History and ownership documents

 Current status: the sale of the campsite, which was agreed back in October 2013, has now been completed.
 It was sold by Cambridgeshire County Scout Council to Cambridge International School, who are based in the village.
 The bid was put together in patnership with Little Abington Parish Council.
 Commenting on the sale, Daniel Sturdy from Cambridge International School said "We are delighted to be acquiring this site.
 We plan to operate it as an Outdoor Education Centre, including a forest school and will work with a range of community groups.
 We look forward to welcoming Scout Groups and other youth and community groups back onto the site in the very near future."